 ©2022 F-stop

 Not every pack is compatible or recommended to go with each Camera Insert.
 For instance, the Shinn 80 L is designed to accommodate large camera/video equipment.
 To fulfill this purpose, both the pack as well as the Cine Master insert have greater depth compared to other packs.
-The Cine Master Camera Insert is significantly deeper than the Pro XL Camera Insert.
+The Master Cine ICU is significantly deeper than the Pro XL ICU.
 Therefore, when you are using an XL Camera insert it will not fill out the pack fully.
-As a result, you can avoid any movement of the Camera Insert in the pack you can attach it to the side attachment loops inside the pack ( next to the Aluminium frame)

 Discount Applied Successfully!